noir-lang/noir/docs/docs/dev_docs/tutorials/token_portal/minting_on_aztec.md

 ## Initial contract setup

-In our `token-bridge` nargo project in `aztec-contracts`, under `src` there is an example `main.nr` file.
+In our `token-bridge` Noir project in `aztec-contracts`, under `src` there is an example `main.nr` file.
 Delete all the code in here and paste this to define imports and initialize the constructor:

 ```rust
 mod util;